-The DPhil programme offers training to prepare a student for academic life and the job market.
+The part-time DPhil programme offers training to prepare a student for academic life and the job market, whilst enabling students to balance pre-existing work and caring responsibilities.
 They will develop skills by undertaking research under the guidance of their academic supervisor(s) and by participating in the Department's workshops and seminars.
 In addition, there are a wide variety of courses, lectures and seminars taking place all over Oxford, that are relevant for research and allow the student to become a well-rounded social scientist.